Ikea lazy susan game board hack…

 - OR, here are several other non-IKEA lazy susan options (also for great prices) that would work great too!

-Quick DIY Game Table Video Tutorial:
+Quick DIY Game Table Video Tutorial

-Ikea Lazy Susan turntable game board how to:
+IKEA Lazy Susan turntable game board how to:

 As you can see in the video, there is really nothing to do except grab your game board and clip it onto the Ikea lazy susan.
 And quick as a slide takes you from first place to last in Chutes & Ladders…you’re off to the races.
-Or off to Boardwalk and Park Place or those pesky railroads that I never seem to own but always land on.

 Caveat: If your game board is a lot larger than the Snudda, then you may be able to offset the board and only clip one side, and/or use a rubber jar opener underneath the board to help it stay affixed to the lazy susan turntable.

 No more reaching fatigue at the game table.
 Little limbs rejoice!!
 Instead, be relaxed and lazy while enjoying family game night.
-Twister is a great game and all, but I definitely don’t want to play that one all the time ? ?
+Twister is a great game and all, but I definitely don’t want to play that one all the time.

 Dallas says